-Volume of trade effluent is representative of the foul trade volume received at waste water treatment works from consented traders across the business over a 12 month period.
+Volume of trade effluent is representative of the foul trade volume received at waste water treatment works from consented traders across the business over a financial year 12 month period.
 For all trade effluent discharges, Yorkshire Water are obliged to provide the volume of trade effluent discharged in the reporting year.
+When compared to APR18 there has been a 1.97% increase in total trade volumes received.